FridgeFriends10/FridgeFriends/README.md

 # FridgeFriends
-Mobile software to organize and optimize the use of the food you have in your fridge
+Mobile software to organize and optimize the use of the food you have in your fridge In order for the program to work you will need to import the files attatched to your source code editor (PyCharm, VisualStudioCode, etc)
+These files are "ingredients.txt" and "recipes.txt"

 WHAT THE PROJECT DOES?